Testing Methodology

 4. Grinders

-Grinder coverage emphasizes adjustment precision, retention, grind consistency, usability, and maintenance cadence.
-For most home setups, grinder stability has more impact on espresso quality than cosmetic features or raw speed claims.
+Grinder coverage emphasizes adjustment precision, retention, grind consistency, burr design, noise, and ease of cleaning.
+For most home setups, grinder quality has a larger effect on espresso than cosmetic features or raw grinding speed.

 5. Beans and accessories

-Bean recommendations focus on practical extraction behavior, drink-style fit, and repeatability across daily use.
-Accessory recommendations are only published when the tool solves a real workflow or consistency problem.
+Bean recommendations focus on roast style, extraction behavior, flavor profile, and how consistently a coffee behaves across multiple bags.
+Accessory recommendations are published when a tool solves a clear prep, dosing, steaming, or cleaning problem.

-• Measured: derived from direct evaluation or structured in-house comparison notes.
+• Measured: derived from direct evaluation, hands-on use, or structured internal notes.

 • Spec: verified product specifications and technical data.